TonkomoLLC/CFDEM_compressible/README.md

 - Create a file for rho and adjust to the value of rho in the incompressible tutorial.
 Often this is found in the octave file for post processing.
 For an incompressible tutorial, pressure = p/rho and viscosity is kinematic viscosity (mu/rho), so the value of rho must be found from the post processing of an incompressible case.

+2. `system` directory

 - Add a couplingProperties file to the system directory.
 This allows OpenFOAM tutorials, without any CFDEM interaction, to run in the event system/couplingParameters `enableCoupling` is set to `off`

+3. `constant` directory

 - In the constant directory, `transportProperties` is replaced by `thermophysicalProperties`.
 Be sure to set rho and mu accordingly.
 Often rho can be found in the octave file in an incompressible CFDEM tutorial.
 Meanwhile, viscosity, mu, is equal to nu * rho, where nu is the kinematic viscosity in the incompressible case.

+4. Search for the solver name (e.g., `grep -r cfdemSolverPiso`) and replace all instances of the incompressible solver name with the name of the compressible solver (e.g., `rhoCfdemSolverPimple`)